41 States To Investigate Pharmaceutical Companies Over Opioids

 Now, the state prosecutors say they will examine whether the industry was complicit in creating the epidemic and whether it should now be responsible for helping pay for the damage caused to many communities.

-The companies being investigated did not immediately issue statements, and industry lobbying group PhRMA didn't respond to a request for comment.
+Allergan said it was "working cooperatively" with the attorneys generals on their requests for information.
+The other companies being investigated did not immediately issue statements, and industry lobbying group PhRMA didn't respond to a request for comment.

 The number of opioid prescriptions has declined in recent years, after federal regulators placed new limits on the drugs.
 That reduced the amount of opioids prescribed by 18 percent in 2015, from a peak in 2010, according to the Centers for Disease Control and Prevention.